boot2podman/boot2podman/README.md

   * cni-plugins.tcz
   * ...

+These .tcz files are bundled with the kernel in a initramfs, as per [remastering TC](remastering_tc.md).

 ## Configuration

 The software does not work after installation, without some mandatory registries and policy config done.